 Therefore, it’s important to stay relaxed and calm during stressful times.
 To not only boost the Immune System but also to prevent other health problems linked with the release of the cortisol hormone.
 This can be done by incorporating relaxation techniques into your daily routines, such as mindfulness meditation, or yoga.

-Idea #2.) – Eat a Healthy Balanced Diet
+Idea #2.) – Eat a Healthy Balanced Diet?

-OK, well, this idea should be familiar with most people.
+OK, well, this idea should be familiar to most people.
 Like the saying goes; ‘Healthy Gut, Healthy Mind’.
 A healthy diet and sensible dietary choices can have a major impact on the immune system.

 Eating the right foods is 100% recommended to everyone.
 So, with this in mind here are just some of the –